geekan/MetaGPT-docs/src/en/guide/contribution/guideline/code_contribution.md

 - Bug description, Bug description.
 Required.
 - Bug solved method, Bug solution (if you know how to solve it).
 Optional.
-- Environment information, includes the large model type configuration used, system version, python version and some dependent package versions of the error stack.
+- Environment information, includes the large model type configuration used, system version, python version, and some dependent package versions of the error stack.
 Required.
 - Screenshots or logs, On-site screenshots or logs corresponding to the bug.
 Required.